BrickBot15996/brickbot-docs/docs/intro/what-is-ftc.md

 <h2><b>Comunitatea din România</b></h2>

-- emphasize how good Romania is, how hard this region is and how much work and attention to detail is necessary
+- emphasize how good Romania is, how hard this region is and how much work and attention to detail is necessary-->

 <hr>